KamilaKaptur/challenge_portfolio_Kamila/README.md

 ***How would you improve the application?
 What would you correct in it.
 Do you have any idea for additional functionality?***

-I would add more features in English to make it look the same as the Polish version.
-Also, it might be a good idea to add informational graphics with relaxation exercises so that the user can do them when he cannot listen to the audio.
+I would add more features in English version to make it look the same as the Polish version.
+Also, it might be a good idea to add informational graphics with relaxation exercises so that the user can do them when cannot listen to the audio.

 ## SUBTASK 4